w3c/publ-wg/admin/FPWD-s/PublicationRequest.md

     - https://w3c.github.io/wpub-ann/snapshot

-I plan to install those document as soon as I get the green light for the publications.
+The documents are already ready to go on my machine, I plan to install those documents as soon as you approve this.

 Thanks!